AscendingPassage.com HOME PAGE.

 deigned to remain on the scene a few seconds longer, held beyond its

-time by the effect of mirage; but it is so changed behind its thick
+time by the effect of mirage.
+Changed behind its thick

-give any light, and is become a mere rose-coloured globe, that is
+give any light, and has become a mere rose-colored globe,

-stranded there on the extreme edge of the desert, it watches the scene
+stranded there on the extreme edge of the desert.
+And the

 waiting for us on our return from underground, some near, some far,